 So while it won'y hurt you to let your steak sit at room temperature, you're not really doing yourself any favors (despite what a certain very angry chef may tell you).

-Use Cast Iron
+Step 2: Use A Cast Iron Pan

-Start in Oil, Add Butter Later
+Step 3: Start in Oil, Add Butter Later

 What's the best medium to sear in?
 Butter, or oil?
 Some claim that a mixture of both is best, often using the excuse that butter alone has too low a smoke point—it begins to burn and turn black at temperature too low to properly sear meat in.
 Somehow, cutting the butter with a bit of oil is supposed to raise this smoke point.
 Unfortunately, that's not true.
 It's because when we say that "butter is burnt," we're not really talking about the butter as a whole—we're talking specifically about the milk proteins in butter, the little white specks you see when you melt it.
 It's these milk proteins that burn when you get them too hot, and believe me, they couldn't care less whether they're being cooked in butterfat or in oil.
 Either way, they burn.

 What all this means is that the best cooking medium for a steak is actually plain old oil.
 And make sure to use plenty of it so that your steak cooks nice and evenly.
 I like to use at least a quarter cup in a 12-inch skillet.

 Adding butter to the pan a few minutes before it's done cooking is a fine idea.
 This is just enough time to allow the buttery flavor and texture (butter is creamier tasting than oil because it has a higher percentage of saturated fat) to coat the meat, but not so long that it will burn excessively, producing acrid undertones.

 Because it adds proteins to the mix, butter is a better medium for adding deep brown color to your steak as well, which means that even if your steak is looking a little pale after its initial sear, once you add that butter, it'll rapidly take on color.